 Bethesda, Maryland, United States

-RECRUITINGTo determine the correlation between ex vivo simulated HIPEC in the SMART system and in vivo HIPEC with respect to two measures of response to treatment: percent necrosis and Ki-67
+RECRUITINGTo determine the correlation between ex vivo simulated HIPEC in the SMART System or 3-D cell culture (organoid) models, and in vivo HIPEC with respect to two measures of response to treatment: percent necrosis and Ki-67

-percent necrosis and Ki-67 scores will be obtained and used to determine the correlation between each measure by ex vivo simulated HIPEC in the SMART System and by in vivo intra-operative HIPEC
+percent necrosis and Ki-67 scores will be obtained and used to determine the correlation between each measure by ex vivo simulated HIPEC in the SMART System or 3-D cell culture (organoid) models, and by in vivo intra-operative HIPEC

 Time frame: approx. 4 days post-HIPEC